tcpdump1/Route53TroubleshootingScripts/README.md

 Problem: Currently, it is not possible to use Route53 to monitor the health status of a private resource (a resource without a public IP address) using TCP and HTTP/HTTPS.
 This is because the health checkers are public and cannot reach private resources in a VPC.

-Solution: I built a Cloudformation template consisting of Python functions that can perform TCP, HTTP and HTTPS health checks for private resources in a VPC, over VPN or a DX connection.
+Solution: I built a Cloudformation template (file in repository called privatehealthcheck.json) consisting of Python functions that can perform TCP, HTTP and HTTPS health checks for private resources in a VPC, over VPN or a DX connection.
 The term "private resource" refers to any resource in a VPC that is not accessible over the internet or a resource in a datacenter.
 This article explains the process involved.
-Using this solution, the user only needs to enter the required parameters and Cloudformation does the magic !
+Using this solution, the user only needs to lauch the Cloudformation template and the rest is history :)

 OVERVIEW